ggatling/sneaker-capstone/sneakers_client/closet-hype/README.md

 ## Introduction

-For my final project my goal was to create a web application that would allow users to keep track of shoes they wanted to sell and clothes that they had for rent
+For my final project my goal was to create a web application that would allow users to keep track of shoes they wanted to sell and clothes that they had for rent in an effort to eliminate the fees paid to consignment shops and enable peer to peer lending.

 ## Technologies Used
 - React Js